 The OMEGA Marine

-The problem with the Rolex Oyster was that while it was very good at waterproofing the watch, it wasn’t intended to handle much more than that.
-That’s where the OMEGA Marine came in, reintroducing a concept that Rolex had already abandoned to create the first watch made specifically to take on greater depths.
+The Rolex Oyster case was very good at making the watch water-resistant.
+However, it wasn’t intended to handle much more than that, such as the pressure at deeper depths.
+That’s where the OMEGA Marine came in.
+The Marine is another key model in the dive watch history.
+It reintroduced the concept Rolex had abandoned with the Hermetic.
+The result was the first dive watch made specifically to take on greater depths.

-Introduced in 1932, the Marine’s design was simple: a complete watch inside a hermetic outer casing, sealed by a gasket.
-It was also a design challenge – a rectangular watch that was able to slide out of a secure casing was OMEGA’s way of getting around Rolex’s patents on the screw-down winding crown.
-Notably, it was the first watch to use a synthetic sapphire front, adding to its reliability and established the Marine as the preferred watch of submarine explorers.
-Among the watch’s famous wearers was Yves le Prieur, the inventor of the first scuba device, who leant the watch credibility among the burgeoning diving community.
+Introduced in 1932, the Marine’s design was simple: a watch inside a hermetic outer casing, sealed by a gasket.
+To get around Rolex’s patents on the screw-down winding crown, OMEGA created a rectangular watch.
+This allows it to slide in and out of the secure casing.
+In addition, the Marine was notably the first watch to use a synthetic sapphire front, which enhanced its reliability.
+Soon, the Marine became the preferred watch of submarine explorers.
+Among the watch’s famous wearers was Yves Paul Gaston le Prieur, an officer of the French Navy who invented the first scuba device.
+He touted the watch’s credibility among the burgeoning diving community.

-And when it came time to put the Marine to the test, OMEGA was ready.
-In 1936, two Marine watches and a sealed Marine casing spent several minutes in hot water (85 degrees Celsius), then were submerged to a depth of 70 meters in Lake Geneva (5 degrees Celsius) for thirty minutes.
-When they were taken out, both watches worked perfectly, and none of the cases showed any trace of water inside.
+When it came time to put the Marine to the test, OMEGA was ready.
+In 1936, two Marine watches and a sealed Marine casing spent several minutes in hot water at 85 degrees Celsius.
+Then, they submerged them to a depth of 70 meters in Lake Geneva, around five degrees Celsius, for thirty minutes.
+When they emerged, both watches worked perfectly, and none of the cases showed any trace of water inside.

 The Panerai Radiomir

-The result?
-The Panerai Radiomir, a 47mm wristwatch with luminous markings, which proved to be essential for the Frogmen of the Italian Navy, the elite diving team who used manned torpedoes as an offensive strategy during World War II.
-Considered incredibly oversized for the time, the Radiomir’s large cushion shape, minimalist dial, and waterproofed Rolex movement was ideal for the Regia Marina divers who needed a reliable tool for measuring time and distance underwater for extended periods of time.
+Panerai coupled their patented luminous material, Radiomir, with Rolex’s Oyster technology to create the first Radiomir watch prototype in 1936.
+It featured a hefty, oversized 47mm steel case with wire lugs, a hand-wound mechanical movement, and a water-resistant strap.
+Considered incredibly oversized for the time, the Radiomir’s large cushion-shape, minimalist dial, and water-resistant Rolex movement was an indispensable tool.
+It proved to be essential for the Frogmen of the Italian Navy, the elite diving team who used manned torpedoes as an offensive strategy during World War II, as well as the Regia Marina divers who needed a reliable tool for measuring time and distance underwater for extended periods of time.